caladium leaves multi colour mix

 Characteristics of Caladium

-The Caladium bicolour plants belong to arum family that is known for their various bold variations and colourful combinations of the leaves.
+The Caladium bicolour plants belong to the arum family that is known for their various bold variations and colourful combinations of the leaves.
 This is what you get when you bring home the Caladium bicolour plants from nurseries in tropical areas of Australia.
 They produce calla-type flowers that are normally hidden.
 These plants grow in clumps.
 They reach a height of one foot to 2.5 feet and spread to about 1 foot to 1.25 feet on the ground.
 The foliage of Caladium is large and heart shaped and can extend up to 1.5 feet long.
-The foliage comes in a wide range of green shades which are blotched and smudged in the middle with pink, white and red colours.
+The foliage comes in a wide range of green shades which are blotched and smudged in the middle with pink, white, and red colours.
 The foliage also shows coloured veins that are distinct.
 Some of the species of Caladiums are grown as ornamental plants.
 The leaves are seen to be fancy shaped or lance shaped.

 How to Grow Caladiums